 The approximate value of unpaid caregiving was $470 billion in 2019.
 Furthermore, a 2016 article published in the National Academies Press noted that family caregivers often incur substantial financial setbacks “with respect to both direct out-of-pocket costs and long-term economic and retirement security.”

 This is especially true for working caregivers, who may struggle to save for their future or receive fewer employer-provided retirement benefits due to disruptions caused by caregiving duties.
 In 2020, 61% of caregivers worked, with 60% working full-time.
-Likewise, the average working caregiver worked 35.7 hours each week in addition to providing an average of 24 hours of care each week.
+Likewise, the average working caregiver worked 35.7 hours each week and provided an average of 24 hours of care each week.
 So naturally, this burden leads to lower performance in both areas.

 However, given the critical nature of their role, caregivers must often prioritize their caregiving duties over work for their loved one’s sake.
 61% of caregivers reported that their role affected their employment situation in one or more ways.
 For example, according to AARP and NAC: